Last updated: May 4, 2026

 - How it helps: this is often the largest missed savings for seniors who just moved, inherited property, or changed title.

 - How to apply: file with your county assessor before the first penalty date for the year you first qualify.
-Some counties use tighter local cutoffs in practice, such as Greenville County’s January 15 rule or the Horry County May 31 reminder it published for 2025.
+Some counties use tighter local cutoffs in practice.

-- What to gather: SC driver’s license or state ID, SC vehicle registration, your latest tax return if the county asks for it, deed or recorded contract, parcel number, and any trust or power-of-attorney papers.
+- What to gather: South Carolina driver’s license or state ID, South Carolina vehicle registration, your latest tax return if the county asks for it, deed or recorded contract, parcel number, and any trust or power-of-attorney papers.

 Homestead Exemption for seniors, blind homeowners, and disabled homeowners